De La Salle Lipa: Campus

 The De La Salle Lipa campus sits on a 10-hectare lot next to the J.P.
 Laurel National Highway, (Japan-Philippine Friendship highway), just on the outskirts of Lipa City.
 It is a 5-minute drive from the Southern Tagalog Arterial Road (STAR), which links the city to the Southern Luzon Express Way (SLEX).
 Batangas City, the provincial capital, is 5 minutes away via STAR tollway.

 Entering the main access gate at the front of campus, visitors drive into well-paved concrete roads with parking facilities that can accommodate more than 200 vehicles.
 The SENTRUM is the first major structure seen, a multi-purpose building that has been the venue of pop concerts, professional basketball games, corporate assemblies, and religious gatherings.

 In front of the SENTRUM is a well-kept garden that has a stone sculpture of the founder of the De La Salle Brothers St. Jean-Baptiste de La Salle.

 Nearby are the Chez Rafael (formerly Chez Avenir and renamed in honor of the school's former president Br.
 Rafael S. Donato FSC), a laboratory hotel for BS Hotel & Restaurant Management majors, and the Sen. Jose Diokno Building, which holds the college's Learning Resource Center and the offices of executive administration.
 The Student Center near the Apolinario Mabini Buildings and CBEAM (College of Business, Economics, Accountancy and Management) Building, holds the building for the Student Government (SG) and the Council of Student Organization (CSO) for college.

 The campus may be divided in two areas: the Integrated School side and the College side.
-Students are not prohibited from crossing to either side.
+Junior High students are prohibited to enter the Learning Resource Center located inside of Sen. Jose Diokno building since they already have their own LRC at Jamie Hilario building.
+Only Senior High School and College students are permitted to enter the original LRC in Diokno.